lousando/lousando/README.md

 I'm an experienced Web Developer with a 10+ year history of working in the web industry.
 Optimizing software is one of my favorite tasks, so I constantly refine my technical expertise.
-I am skilled in Javascript, Node.js, React, Vue, Docker, and Linux.
+I am skilled in Javascript, Node.js, React, Vue, PHP, Docker, and Linux.
 I'm an eager, honest, and motivated individual who's ready to hit the ground running 💪

 # Projects